HSAG

 About the founder

-Earl Dixon is an independent researcher and founder of the HSAG Consortium for Resonant Research, whose work sits at the intersection of solar physics, resonance-based diagnostics, computational modeling, and applied observational science.
+Earl Dixon is an independent researcher and founder of the HSAG Consortium for Resonant Research.

-His current work focuses on developing empirical, computation-ready diagnostics that bridge raw observational data, physical modeling, and data-driven analysis.
-Recent publications include the Resonance Capacity Index (RCI) — a scalar diagnostic for quantifying oscillation suppression in strong magnetic regions on the Sun using standard SDO/HMI data products.
+His work focuses on developing empirical, computation-ready diagnostics that bridge raw observational data, physical intuition, and data-driven analysis.
+Recent work includes the Resonance Capacity Index (RCI) — a scalar diagnostic designed to quantify oscillation suppression in strongly magnetized solar regions using standard SDO/HMI data products.

 Earl’s approach emphasizes: